Subscriptions

 How Subscriptions Work

-Section titled “How Subscriptions Work”When a commit is applied to a repository, WarmHub evaluates all active subscriptions:
+Section titled “How Subscriptions Work”When write operations land in a repository, WarmHub evaluates all active subscriptions:

-- Event created — one action event per commit
+- Event created — one action event records the write operation set

-- Dispatch — matching subscriptions trigger their configured executor (webhook or sprite)
+- Dispatch — matching subscriptions trigger their configured webhook

 - Retry — failed deliveries are retried with exponential backoff